Frequently Asked Questions

 Lifehouse services, including a place to live, are offered free of charge to all young women.
 If they are old enough to work, we help them secure employment.
 Once they are receiving a paycheck, they are asked to contribute 10 percent back to Lifehouse, along with meeting their other financial obligations, including saving for their future.
 Our focus is on teaching young women to become self-sufficient.

 Q. Do I have to place my baby for adoption?

 Our staff and private counselors work with each program participants so that she can determine the best plan for herself and for her child.
 Those who choose to make an adoption plan work with an attorney who provides the services free of charge to Lifehouse program participants.

 Q. Can I stay in school?

-Q. What is expected of a resident?
+Q. What is expected of a program participants?

 Honesty and a willingness to work the program.
-Lifehouse can help young women who have an open heart and an open mind, and ready to transform their lives.
+Lifehouse can help young women who have an open heart and an open mind, and are ready to transform their lives.

 Q. How long can I stay there?

 Program participants who continue to make progress in the program can stay up to four years.
 In addition to the maternity program, we have transitional apartments for women who are not yet ready to live independently.
 These apartments are open to qualified program participants after they have given birth and are working full time, and/or going to school- whether they are parenting or have made an adoption plan.